x0rizon/super-patch-action/README.md

 A Samsung super.img Editor for you to install GSI (Geneeric System Image) on the web!

 No Linux, or WSL, or Termux Needed!

+> Note:<br> In January 2025, this area will undergone fixing to make sure it is user friendly as possible
 </div>

 ----